Event Recaps

 Shadows Exhibit Opening

-The Shadows-on-the-Teche and First Horizon Bank are hosting an opening of four brand new exhibits on Saturday, July 20, 2024, at 3:00 P.M. at the Shadows Visitor Center (320 E. Main Street, New Iberia).
-Tickets to attend the opening are $35 and include a year-long membership in the Friends of the Shadows.
+The Shadows-on-the-Teche and First Horizon Bank hosting an opening of four brand new exhibits at the Shadows Visitor Center (320 E. Main Street, New Iberia).
+Tickets to attend the opening included a year-long membership in the Friends of the Shadows.

-Opening festivities will include live music, light catering, and a credit bar* for the Shadows Old Fashioned.
+Opening festivities included light catering and a credit bar* for the Shadows Old Fashioned.

-For the past year, staff at the Shadows has worked on researching, writing, designing, and producing new exhibits that:
+For the year prior, staff at the Shadows worked on researching, writing, designing, and producing new exhibits that:

 provide an overview of national, state, and local history from the Antebellum to the Jim Crow period;